Alexdebeast78/Garduino/README.md

-//Beta will not have the pump system or full OLED graphics implemented
+//Beta does not have oled graphics implamented and pump code may have bugs.

 # Garduino